-- Planning consultants/staff

-- Data gathering/surveys

-- Data analysis

 - Engineering review/surveys

 - Public meetings/hearings

 - Final report preparation

 The planning projects must be clearly related to addressing transportation issues or impacts directly related to the gaming facility.

 Applicants will be required to submit a detailed scope, budget, and timetable for the planning effort prior to funding being awarded.